Sukhoi Su-24: Soviet–Afghan War

 The Soviet Union used some Su-24s in the Soviet–Afghan War, with an initial round of strikes in 1984 and a second intervention at the end of the war in 1988.
 No Su-24 was lost.

 Lebanese Civil War

-On October 13, 1990, Syrian Air Force jets entered Lebanese airspace in order to strike General Michel Aoun's military forces.
+On October 13, 1990, Syrian Air Force jets entered Lebanese airspace in order to strike General Michel Aoun's military forces during the Lebanese Civil War.
 Seven Su-24s were used in this operation.

 Operation Desert Storm

 During Operation Desert Storm, the Iraqi Air Force evacuated 24 of its 30 Su-24MKs to Iran.
 Another five were destroyed on the ground, while the sole survivor remained in service after the war.

 Tajik and Afghan civil wars

 Fencers were used by the Uzbek Air Force (UzAF) against United Tajik Opposition operating from Afghanistan (which also had a civil war of its own going on), as part of a wider air campaign in support of the embattled government of Tajikistan during the 1992–97 civil war.
 A Su-24M was shot down on 3 May 1993 with an FIM-92 Stinger MANPADS fired by fundamentalists.
 Both Russian crew members were rescued.

 In August 1999 Tajikistan protested over an alleged strike involving four UzAF Su-24s against Islamist militants in areas close to two mountain villages in the Jirgatol District that, despite not producing human casualties, killed some 100 head of livestock and set ablaze several crop fields.
 Tashkent denied the accusations.

 In the final stages of the 1996-2001 phase of the Afghan civil war, Uzbekistan launched airstrikes against Taliban positions in support of the Northern Alliance.
 During a mission to attack a Taliban armoured infantry unit near Heiratan, a UzAF Su-24 was shot down on 6 June 2001, killing both crew members.